 5.3.
 No goods may be returned by the Buyer without iQunet’s prior express and written consent.

 6.1.
-In case of a timely and valid complaint for a wrongful delivery, iQunet shall at its option:
+In case of a timely and valid complaint for a non-compliant delivery, iQunet shall at its option:

 6.2.
 The general warranty set out in this clause 6, may be amended or complemented by specific warranties offered by iQunet from time to time.